mrhoads/IPD2024/labguide/module2_iot.md

 >[!tip]The resource group "rg-Edge" has been pre-created for this lab.

-It will take a few minutes to onboard the cluster.
+It will take several minutes to onboard the cluster.
 In the meantime, you can open Azure portal and navigate to your resource group.
 When the cluster is finished onboarding, you will be able to view it in the portal.

 !IMAGE[Arc K8s in portal](./img/arck8s.png)

+>[!knowledge]While you wait, learn more about [managing data from industrial assets](https://learn.microsoft.com/azure/iot-operations/discover-manage-assets/overview-manage-assets) with Azure IoT Operations.

 ### **Step 4 - Enable the custom locations feature of the cluster**